actano/pact-broker-cli/README.md

 Options:
-  --pactFilesOrDirs                                        # Array of local Pact files or directories containing them --consumerVersion                                        # A string containing a semver-style version e.g. 1.0.0 --tags                                                   # An array of Strings to tag the Pacts being published
+  --pactFilesOrDirs                                        # Array of local Pact files or directories containing them --consumerVersion                                        # A string containing a semver-style version, e.g. 1.0.0 --tags                                                   # An array of strings to tag the Pacts being published

+Description:
-Publishes pacts to the pact broker
+    Publishes pacts to the pact broker.
 ```

 ### canIDeploy